-It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue our reports with the New Hampshire Fisher Cats.
+It’s that time of year that we bring you our reports summarizing the season for the Blue Jays’ minor league affiliates.
+We continue with the the Jays’ Double-A affiliate in the Eastern League, the New Hampshire Fisher Cats.

 If you’re new to Blue Jays from Away, we summarize all eight of the Blue Jays’ minor league teams in four parts: The Blue Jays from Away Awards, Starting Pitchers, Relief Pitchers and Position Players.
 Players are discussed with the team that they spent the most time with (by innings pitched for pitchers and at bats for batters).

 The Fisher Cats had a disappointing season a year removed from having a stud-laden club that included Bo Bichette, Cavan Biggio and Vladimir Guerrero slugging their way to a league championship.
 This year, under manager Mike Mordecai, the club finished with a record of 63-76, well below their Pythagorean record of 70-69, which prognosticated that the Fisher Cats would have finished above .500 based on their runs scored versus runs allowed.

 The Fisher Cats’ offense was a respectable fifth in the league, scoring 4.03 runs per game (slightly above the 3.92 r/g league average) while fielding an offense that was 23.4 years of age, over half a year younger than the league average of 24 years old.
 The pitching was ranked eighth in the league, allowing 4.01 runs per game with a group that averaged 23.7 years of age, below the league average of 24.3.

 Blue Jays from Away Player of the Game Champion